New to Telerik UI for Blazor? Download free 30-day trial

 Notes

-If the AnimationContainer is opened as a result of a button click, take this into account in the opening and closing logic.
+• If the AnimationContainer is opened as a result of a button click, consider this in the opening and closing logic.
 The above example uses a bool flag for the AnimatioContainer state.

-All Telerik Blazor popup and dropdown components are rendered at the root of the app, and not at place of declaration.
-For example, if the AnimationContainer contains a ComboBox, its dropdown will render outside the AnimationContainer.
-This affects the check in step 3 above.
-Use another Class for the nested popup to distinguish it.
+• All Telerik Blazor popup and drop-down components are rendered at the root of the app, and not at the place of declaration.
+For example, if the AnimationContainer contains a ComboBox, its drop-down will render outside the AnimationContainer.
+This behavior affects the check in step 3 above.
+To distinguish it, use another Class for the nested popup.

-The AnimationContainer should reside outside elements with an overflow style.
+• The AnimationContainer must reside outside elements with an overflow style.
 Otherwise, it may be clipped or overlapped by other scrollable containers.
 This limitation will not exist for the future Popup component.

 See Also